sltc2024/sltc2024.github.io/index.md

 * [Towards the Positronic Brain: Workshop on Embodied Language Processing and Multimodal Interaction](https://gu-clasp.github.io/language-and-perception/events/positronic-brain/)
 * [Applications of Universal Dependencies](https://udapp-sltc-2024.github.io)

+If you can arrive early on the 27th, you could consider attending this seminar at LiU's TEMA institute: [The Rawness of the Data](https://liu.se/en/event/datalab-12-the-rawness-of-the-data).

 ### Invited Speakers